Impactful, sustainable solutions for people affected by MS

 - Have expanded healthcare solution choices

-- Have hope and optimism for the future by being equipped with what they need to navigate the challenges of MS
+- Can feel hopeful about the future because they are equipped with what they need to navigate the challenges of MS